In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

 When we don’t have a normal winter, you might notice some unusual behaviors in your landscape.

 This is especially true for new plantings.
-While we don’t always love a thick layer of snow, your plants actually like it for root insulation purposes.
+While we don’t always love a thick layer of snow, your plants like it for root insulation purposes.

 Decreased Blooms and Bloom Time

-In fact, to counter the issue of plant tissue being killed by late winter freezes, many of our woody plants developed a threshold where temperatures need to remain above 24 to 50 degrees Fahrenheit for up to 4 to 8 weeks before breaking dormancy, according to University of Minnesota Extension research.
+To counter the issue of plant tissue being killed by late winter freezes, many of our woody plants developed a threshold where temperatures need to remain above 24 to 50 degrees Fahrenheit for up to 4 to 8 weeks before breaking dormancy, according to University of Minnesota Extension research.

 Increased Disease Risks